 - Anything else that paints a good picture of who you are for members that haven’t met you!

-Note: it is strongly encouraged that applicants for Co-president have previously held an executive or directorship position within CSESoc.
+Note: it is strongly encouraged that applicants for the executive have previously held an executive or directorship position within CSESoc.

 - Previous involvement and achievements within CSESoc, the CSE community, as well as UNSW more broadly.